 Antibiotics are a major risk factor for Clostridioides difficile infections (CDIs) because they disrupt microbiota colonization resistance (1).
 However, antibiotics are not the only types of medications that disrupt the microbiota (2–4).
 Although, other medications (proton pump inhibitors, osmotic laxatives, antimotility agents, and opioids) have been implicated as risk or protective factors for CDIs through epidemiological studies, whether the association is due to their impact on the microbiota is still unclear (5–9).

 Many of the non-antibiotic medications associated with CDIs are known to modulate gastrointestinal motility leading to either increased or decreased colonic transit time, which in turn also strongly impacts microbiota composition and function (10, 11).
 Stool consistency often serves as an approximation of intestinal motility (10).
 Our group has shown that when C. difficile negative samples from patients were separated into two groups based on stool consistency, there were similar microbiota features between samples from CDI patients and C. difficile negative patients with diarrhea compared to non-diarrheal samples that were C. difficile negative (12).
 The similar community features between CDI patients and patients with diarrhea included low alpha diversity and only 6 bacterial taxa with higher relative abundances in communities from CDI patients.
 These results led to the hypothesis that bacterial communities from patients experiencing diarrhea are susceptible to developing CDIs, regardless of how they developed diarrhea.
+For example, laxatives may disrupt colonization resistance to C. difficile.

 Depending on the dose administered, osmotic laxatives can lead to diarrhea and temporarily disrupt the human intestinal microbiota (13).
 The ubiquitous osmotic laxative, polyethylene glycol (PEG) 3350 is found in Miralax, Nulytely, and Golytely and is also commonly used as bowel preparation for colonoscopies.
 Interestingly, previous studies have shown that treating mice with PEG alone altered microbiota composition, reduced acetate and butyrate production, altered the mucus barrier, and rendered the mice susceptible to C. difficile colonization (14–17).
 The mucus barrier is thought to mediate protection from CDIs by protecting intestinal epithelial cells from the toxins produced by C. difficile (18, 19).
-Whether laxative administration results in more severe CDIs in mice and how long mice remain colonized with C. difficile after challenge is unclear.
+Whether laxative administration results in more severe CDIs in mice and how long mice remain colonized with C. difficile after the challenge is unclear.

 Beyond susceptibility, PEG is also relevant in the context of treating recurrent CDIs via fecal microbiota transplant (FMT), where a healthy microbiota is administered to the patient to restore colonization resistance.
 For FMTs that are delivered via colonoscopy, patients typically undergo bowel preparation by taking an osmotic laxative prior to the procedure.
 Many of the FMT studies to date rationalize the use of laxatives prior to the FMT (20–22) based on a 1996 case study with 2 pediatric patients where the authors suggested in the discussion that the laxative may help flush C. difficile spores and toxins from the intestine (23).